tsaridas/jackett-stremio/README.md

 ### ToDo

-- Add caching headers
+- Add caching headers.
-- Add fileIdx if possible for series
-- Add better searching for series
-- Increase versions of npm modules
+- Increase versions of npm modules.
 - Add option for user to specify max limit in MB/GB etc.
 - Update README for better understanding how to install.